tonytonyjan/plist_lite/README.md

 There is another competitor called [plist](https://github.com/patsplat/plist).

-I am not a big fan of reinventing wheels, but when I see all the other wheels are square-shaped, they leave me no choise.
+I am not a big fan of reinventing wheels, but when I see all the other wheels are square-shaped, they leave me no choice.

 Here are some reasons of why `plist_lite` is better than `plist`.